 Drugs/Alcohol: Several characters drink hard liquor and wine; champagne is offered; a poisonous gas is used against Superman; references to Kentucky Mash.
 A few characters are shown smoking.

 The Bottom Line

 RECOMMENDED FOR: Comic book geeks, action fans, and philosophy majors.

 SEE ALSO: The Dark Knight Rises to the Occasion

 NOT RECOMMENDED FOR: Children, families, those looking for a simple movie to enjoy, people who can't stand long speeches or movies, Marvel fans.

-Batman v Superman: Dawn of Justice, directed by Zack Snyder, opens in theaters March 25, 2016.
+Batman v Superman: Dawn of Justice, directed by Zack Snyder, opened in theaters March 25, 2016; available for home viewing July 19, 2016.
 It runs 151 minutes and stars Ben Affleck, Henry Cavill, Amy Adams, Jesse Eisenberg, Diane Lane, Laurence Fishburne, Holly Hunter, Gal Gadot, and Jeremy Irons.
 Watch the trailer for Batman v Superman: Dawn of Justice here.